VelocityLapse/velocitylapse.github.io/source/gallery.rst

 Video Options
 -------------

-Long-press a video item to bring up the video options menu to view detailed video info or delete the video permanently.
+Long-press on a video item to bring up the video options menu to view detailed video info or delete the video permanently.

 Sorting Videos